zachlp2016/econ_mod2_1stproject/README.md

 When I visit `/comedians`
 Then I see an area at the top of the page called 'Statistics' In that 'Statistics' area, I see the following information:
-- the average age of all comedians on the page
+- the average age of all comedians on the page (if the page is filtered for specific comedians, the statistics should reflect the new group)
 - a unique list of cities for each comedian on the page

 Averaging and uniqueness should be done in ActiveRecord NOT